On the Job/ Workplace Injury

 At Marasco & Nesselbush, Rhode Island’s premier and trusted personal injury law firm, our clients are our number one priority.
 The firm’s experienced Rhode Island injury attorneys understand the importance of financial stability after an on the job injury.
 We are committed to obtaining that stability for each and every client through skilled and effective legal representation.

 Many occupations present hazards that may endanger the health and well-being of workers, which is why it is important that all workplaces take the proper safety measures to avoid any worksite injuries or fatal accidents.
-Rhode Island employers are required to carry workers’ compensation insurance for the purpose of giving injured workers financial security during their recovery, but, oftentimes, claims are denied or the benefits inadequate.
-There are often "third party" actions which may provide more complete remedies to injured workers.
+Rhode Island employers are required to carry workers’ compensation insurance for the purpose of giving injured workers financial security during their recovery, but, oftentimes, claims are denied or the benefits are inadequate.
+There are often “third party” actions which may provide more complete remedies to injured workers.
 An injured worker is well advised to consult with a knowledgeable personal injury attorney before filing for benefits.